lucasg1/sard_dataset_without_bias/README.md

 static void goodG2B()
 ```

+Basically we noticed that the non vulnerable files have a `static void` function, while the vulnerable ones don't.
 The static function appears on 99,7% of the non vulnerable files, while it appears only on 8% of the vulnerable files.

 - "Cascade" pattern:

-This is a code snipper taken after the symbolic representation step:
+We noticed that after some data processing, specifally after the symbolic representation step, that a pattern appeared at the end of each non vulnerable file:

 ```CPP
 void FUN2(){